 The contact person for ethical concerns varies for different employees according to their position within the Company.
-The contact person for
+The contact person for directors and senior executives is the Chairman of

-Ormat upholds a policy of no retaliation on any director, officer, or employee by any other actor at the Company for reporting existing or potential violations of the Code.
-Any director, officer or employee who is involved in retaliation or who makes deliberately false reports may be subject to serious disciplinary action or sanctions.
+Ormat upholds a policy of no retaliation on any director, officer, or employee by any other actor at the Company for reporting existing or potential violations of the Code, Anv director, officer or employee who is involved in retaliation or who makes deliberately false reports may be subject to serious disciplinary action or sanctions.
 However, Ormat does seek to ensure that all such reports are made in good faith.